 Operative business operations are the responsibility of the CEO with the help of the Executive Team.
 The Executive Team prepares and makes decisions in matters within the CEO’s decision-making power.

 The Board approves of the level of the CEO’s remuneration.
 In addition to the monetary compensation and in line with the Company’s currently valid practices, the CEO of Restamax Plc, Markku Virtanen, receives the following fringe benefits: company car and occupational health care in accordance with the Company’s policies.

 The CEO’s contract can be cancelled without special grounds by both parties with a term of notice of six (6) months.
 The retirement age of the CEO is regulated by the law.
 The CEO does not have retirement benefits that would exceed the statutory employee’s pension.

 The tasks of the Executive Team include planning and implementing the Company’s strategy, management of business operations, following the result, annual planning, and the management of investments, corporate acquisitions and operation’s change plans.
 The Executive Team meets weekly.

 The Articles of Association states that the Annual General Meeting selects the auditors for Restamax Plc.
 The audit firm selected must be an audit firm accepted by the Central Chamber of Commerce.

-The 2013 Annual General Meeting selected a firm of authorised public accountants, Deloitte Oy, as the auditors.
-Hannu Mattila, APA, acts as the responsible auditor.
+The 2014 Annual General Meeting selected authorised public accountants company Deloitte Oy as the auditor.
+APA Hannu Mattila will act as the responsible auditor.